Chiang Mai Heritage Houses

 Yong Chang House

-The Yong Chiang house is located at the Upakut intersection, named after Wat Upakut.
+The Yong Chiang house is at the Upakut intersection, named after the Wat Upakut.
 It is on the corner of Thapae and Wichayanon roads, address 2-4 Wichayanon road.
-A Chinese merchant built it in 2447/1903.
+A Chinese merchant built it in 1903.
 It appears on many pictures.
 This building is also known as the Sri Prasert building.
 The Sri Prasert shop sold bicycles and radios.
 In 2014 this house was the Long Chang Boutique Hotel for a short time.
-Currently it houses a branch office of the UOB Bank.
+Currently, it houses a branch office of the UOB Bank.

 Leow Yong Nguan House

-The Leow Yong Nguan House is located on Tha Phae Road in Chiang Mai.
+The Leow Yong Nguan House is on Tha Phae Road in Chiang Mai.
 This house belongs to the Saeleow Family.
-It was constructed in 1915, according to Anu Nernhard.
+It dated back to 1915.
 A man called Uy Saeleow built the house.
-He was an immigrant from China who was involved in trading on the Ping River and was based in the Wat Ket area.
+He was an immigrant from China who was involved in trading on the Ping River, based in the Wat Ket area.
 He operated boats that carried cargo to Bangkok back and forth.
 Local people called him “old turtle Uy”.
 His first residence was the house that now is the Gallery Restaurant on Charoenrat Road.
-The Wat Ket area was the commercial center until the opening of the Bangkok-Chiang Mai railroad in 1922.
+The Wat Ket area was the commercial centre until the opening of the Bangkok-Chiang Mai railroad in 1922.

-The commercial center then moved to the Sanpakoy area and Thapae Road.
+The commercial centre then moved to the Sanpakoy area and Thapae Road.
 I would date the year of construction of the house on Tha Phae Road actually after that, looking at the style of building and the materials used.
 Uy gave this house the same name: Leow Yong Nguan House.
-In the beginning the store sold agricultural products and textiles.
-Later on it sold electronics, bicycles and motorbikes amongst others.
+In the beginning, the store sold agricultural products and textiles.
+Later on, it sold electronics, bicycles and motorbikes amongst others.
 Uy Saeleow passed away in 1932.
 The house is currently in use as a pizzeria on the first floor.
-There are a number of souvenir shops on the ground floor.
+There are several souvenir shops on the ground floor.